 - 11 common air conditioner problems and how to fix them

 - Ceiling fans vs air conditioning: the pros and cons

 The bottom line on air conditioner costs

-Before buying an air conditioner, ask your retailer about the costs involved for installation.
+Before buying an air conditioner, ask your retailer about the costs involved with the installation.
 It would be wise to shop around and get quotes from a number of providers to compare, and ensure you get all the costs to know exactly how much the installer will charge you at the end of the day.
 It’s best to do your research so that you don’t end up with any nasty surprises after the job is done, as well as give you time to set enough money aside to properly budget for your next air con project.

 And if you’re not sure about which brand you should be looking at, check out our ratings on air conditioners below to help you keep your cool.